terraform-kops/terraform-provider-kops/docs/data-sources/cluster.md

 - `preallocate_bpf_maps` - (Computed) - Bool - PreallocateBPFMaps reduces the per-packet latency at the expense of up-front memory allocation.<br />Default: true.
 - `sidecar_istio_proxy_image` - (Computed) - String - SidecarIstioProxyImage is the regular expression matching compatible Istio sidecar istio-proxy<br />container image names.<br />Default: cilium/istio_proxy.
 - `cluster_name` - (Computed) - String - ClusterName is the name of the cluster.
 It is only relevant when building a mesh of clusters.
+- `cluster_id` - (Computed) - Int - ClusterID is the ID of the cluster.
+It is only relevant when building a mesh of clusters.<br />Must be a number between 1 and 255.
 - `to_fqdns_dns_reject_response_code` - (Computed) - String - ToFQDNsDNSRejectResponseCode sets the DNS response code for rejecting DNS requests.<br />Possible values are "nameError" or "refused".<br />Default: refused.
 - `to_fqdns_enable_poller` - (Computed) - Bool - ToFQDNsEnablePoller replaces the DNS proxy-based implementation of FQDN policies<br />with the less powerful legacy implementation.<br />Default: false.
 - `ipam` - (Computed) - String - IPAM specifies the IP address allocation mode to use.<br />Possible values are "crd" and "eni".<br />"eni" will use AWS native networking for pods.
 Eni requires masquerade to be set to false.<br />"crd" will use CRDs for controlling IP address management.<br />"hostscope" will use hostscope IPAM mode.<br />"kubernetes" will use addersing based on node pod CIDR.<br />Default: "kubernetes".